lytics/quickstart/datagen/README.md

 This is a data-generator, for creating data to be http posted to a data-collector.

-It allows you to create a json file specifying fields, cardinality, frequency, etc
+It uses a json file specifying fields, cardinality, frequency, of data to send

 Usage: